 The Bodhisatta was once a lion.
 He lived on the north shore of a lake.
-Hawks, one male and one female, lived on the south and west shores and the hawk asked the she-hawk to be his wife.
-She wanted to know if he had any friends.
-When he answered no, she told him a good husband must have friends to defend them against any dangers that arose and she would only marry him if he befriended the osprey that lived on lake’s east shore, the turtle that dwelt on a small island, and the Bodhisatta.
+Two hawks, one male and one female, lived on the south and west shores, and the male hawk asked the she-hawk to be his wife.
+First, she wanted to know if he had any friends.
+When he answered no, she told him a good husband must have friends to defend against any dangers that arise, and she would only marry him if he befriended the osprey that lived on the lake’s east shore, the turtle that dwelt on a small island, and the Bodhisatta.
 And so he did.
-Then the hawks built a nest in a tree on a small island and had two sons.
+Then the hawks built a nest in a tree on a small island and had two young sons.

-One day some villagers were out hunting and they stopped at the hawks’ island.
-They built a smoky fire for some relief from gnats and mosquitoes and it also irritated the hawks’ offspring, who could not yet fly.
-The men heard the birds’ cries and started building a proper fire so they could cook and eat them.
+One day some villagers were out hunting and they stopped on the hawks’ island.
+The men built a smoky fire for some relief from gnats and mosquitoes, and the smoke also irritated the fledgling hawks, who could not yet fly.
+The men heard these birds’ cries and started building a proper fire so they could cook and eat them.

-The mother hawk sent her mate to get help from the osprey.
-He dove into the lake and sprinkled water from his wings to douse the fire, prompting the men to climb down the tree without the birds.
-They built another fire and when they started climbing again, the osprey returned with more water.
-Again and again the osprey destroyed their fire and the men came down empty-handed to light it anew.
+The she-hawk sent her mate to get help from the osprey.
+The osprey dove into the lake and sprinkled water from his wings to douse the fire.
+The men, who were climbing the tree to get the birds when the osprey arrived, came down without them.
+They built another fire, and when they started climbing again, the osprey returned with more water.
+Again and again, the osprey doused their fire, and the men came down the tree empty-handed to light it anew.

-By midnight the osprey grew weak and thin so the she-hawk sent her mate to get the turtle.
-Hearing their predicament, he agreed to come, but his son told his father he would go save the hawk instead.
-He dove into the lake bed, took some mud to the island, and quenched the flames.
-The men decided to eat the turtle instead and tied it up with vines and strips of fabric torn from their clothes and tried to drag it.
+By midnight, the osprey grew weak and thin, so the she-hawk sent her mate to get the turtle.
+Hearing their predicament, he agreed to come, but his son told his father he would go save the hawks instead.
+He dove into the lakebed, took some mud to the island, and quenched the flames with it.
+The men decided to eat the turtle instead and tied it up with vines and strips of fabric torn from their clothes.
 But the turtle was so strong it dove into the water, pulling the men in with them.

-They scrambled back to the island and decided to sleep, then catch the young hawks in the morning.
-This time the she-hawk sent her mate to ask the Bodhisatta for help and he said he would come kill the hunters.
+The men scrambled back to the island and decided to sleep, then catch the young hawks in the morning.
+This time the she-hawk sent her mate to ask the Bodhisatta for help, and he said he would kill the hunters.
 They saw the Bodhisatta swimming toward them and fled.

-The osprey, turtle, and hawks all joined the Bodhisatta on the island in celebration of their victory.
-The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and none of them did for the rest of their lives.
+The osprey, turtle, and hawks all joined the Bodhisatta on the island to celebrate their victory.
+The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives, none of them ever did.

 In the Lifetime of the Buddha

-Now known as the “man of many friends,” he wed the woman he had wooed and they received many gifts from the king on down.
+Now known as the “man of many friends,” he wed the wise young woman, and they received many gifts from the king on down.
 On the seventh day, they invited the Buddha and five hundred disciples to their home and offered them great gifts.
 The Buddha thanked them and gave a sermon, after which the couple had a breakthrough in understanding dharma.

-The hawks were earlier births of the married couple.
-The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son, and the osprey was Sariputta, another of the Buddha’s top disciples.
+The father and son turtles were earlier births of Moggallana, one of the Buddha’s top disciples, and the Buddha’s son.
+The osprey was an earlier birth of Sariputta, another of the Buddha’s top disciples.